 Around the world in speed limits

 Britain’s motorways are still governed by the 70mph limit.
-But countries around the world have adopted different speed restrictions – and some none at all!
+Countries around the world have adopted different speed restrictions, while some have none at all!
 The speed limit on motorways in France, akin to a large part of Europe, is 130kmph (80mph).

 For a faster ride, head to Poland where the limit is 140kmph (85mph).
 But true speed demons should try driving the autobahns of Germany, where large sections of road have no limits at all.

-Motoring organisations in Germany question the value of speed limits in bettering safety standards, and point to the fact that Germany’s road casualty figures are on a parr with neighbouring France.
+Motoring organisations in Germany question the value of speed limits in bettering safety standards, and point to the fact that Germany’s road casualty figures are on a par with neighbouring France.

-The law in the UK: You must not drive faster than the speed limit for the type of road and your type of vehicle.
-The speed limit is the absolute maximum and doesn’t mean it’s safe to drive at this speed in all conditions.
+The law in the UK states that you must not drive faster than the speed limit for the type of road and your type of vehicle.
+The speed limit is the absolute maximum, and doesn’t mean it’s safe to drive at this speed in all conditions.